-Leaf ID (3-5th)- With real examples students will learn how to key out leaves to identify the tree species, including evergreen trees.
+Leaf ID (3-5th)- With real examples students will learn how to key out including evergreen trees.
 Mending the Majestic Bald Eagle (3-5) - Can we see as good as an eagle?
 We'll find out!
 Plus learn about food chains, migration, and some eagle math.
 Optional DVD video, game, and field trip opportunity!
-LS4.B: Natural Selection Vertebrate Animals- (3-5th)Are snakes vertebrates?
+Vertebrate Animals- (3-5th)Are snakes vertebrates?
 Most students will be surprised to see the snake skeleton and that they actually do have a lot of bones!
 After discussing other creatures that have backbones the class will end up playing the Vertebrate Grab game to help review the lesson.
-3rd -5th Grade Grady's Garden- (2-3) Students will perform a melodrama called Grady's Garden.
-In Grady's Garden, "bad" insects and animals destroy garden plants, while "hero" insects and animals help the plants.
-Other roles in the play include flowers, Grady the Gardener and the producer.
-The whole class will feel important as they actively learn about the relationships between plants and animals.

-LS2.A: Interdependent Relationships in Ecosystems LS1.B Growth and Development of Organisms Reproduction is essential to the continued existence of every kind of organism.
+3rd -5th Grade Grady's Garden- (3) -LS1.B Growth and Development of Organisms Reproduction is essential to the continued existence of every kind of organism.
 Plants and animals have unique and diverse life cycles.
 (3-LS1-1) Iowa CORE: Science, Life Science Essential Concept and/or Skill: Understand and apply knowledge of the basic needs of plants and animals and how they interact with each other and their physical environment.